 When You Give a Little, You Game a Little

-Greg Williams is a volunteer at East 119th Street Veterans Residence in Harlem, a permanent, supportive housing residence for former servicemen and women run by Volunteers of America-Greater New York (VOA-GNY).
+Greg Williams is a volunteer at East 119th Street Veterans Residence in Harlem, a permanent, supportive housing residence for former servicemen and women run by VOA-Greater New York (VOA-GNY).
 VOA-GNY is the largest provider of supportive housing for veterans in New York.

 “When I was deployed down range you had to have your weapon, your ammo, your MRE — and of course, your deck of cards,” reflects Greg Williams.
 Behind him, there’s a solemn, focused chess match playing out at the East 119th Street Veterans Residence in Harlem.
 He continues to say, “It’s a reminder to live a little and don’t forget to enjoy the camaraderie in the battlefield which can be the tipping scale between life and death.”